adamhamlin/deep-equality-data-structures/README.md

 ## How?

-This project relies on the [object-hash](https://github.com/puleos/object-hash) library to map object types to strings.
+This project relies on the [object-hash](https://github.com/puleos/object-hash) library to normalize object types to unique strings.

 ## Comparable Interface